Why the Travel Industry Needs Chatbots in 2026

 Revenue Generation: Upselling and Cross-Selling With AI

 A travel chatbot is not just a cost-reduction tool.
+As Skift Research documents, traveler expectations for personalized offers have reached an all-time high.
 When configured strategically, it becomes a revenue generator through intelligent upselling and cross-selling at every stage of the traveler journey.

 Pre-Booking Upsells